AndrewEllis93/Print-Tuning-Guide/README.md

 ## Background
 This is a bit of a debated subject.
 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.
 ### Methods I'm Not a Fan Of
-The below methods I've found to have error of up to 5% (sometimes even more) - which may not sound too bad but it makes a *huge* difference on the appearance of your prints.
+The below methods I've found to have large margins for error.
+Good EM makes a *huge* difference to the appearance of your prints.
 - #### Measuring Wall Thickness With Calipers
     - Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
         - I find this method not to work very well at all, especially with ABS, presumably due to shrinkage.
         - This method is also impacted by pressure advance, which can easily throw off your results.
+        - This method assumes that you have good calipers, which many people don't.
+Adding to that, the width can vary depending where you mesaure it.
 - #### SuperSlicer Calibration
     - SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
         - It is very reliant on first layer squish.